defdefred/sshush/README.md

 ## Regular contact

-When the request for agreement is validated by the receiver, your public ssh-key is configured on all server used by the receiver and your can connect with sftp using the receiver sshush key as login name.
+When the request for agreement is validated by the receiver, the requester public ssh-key is configured on all server used by the receiver and he can connect with sftp using the receiver sshush key as login name.
 Allowed commands are a dramaticaly limited subset of sftp working in a chrooted folder.

-[tar gzip ou pas?]
 You are only authorized to upload files to a dedicated folder.
 The file format is again a tar file with encrytion and signature but without the 1KB limitation.
 Filenames must be different, because you can't overwrite files.
 A timestap could help.

 The encrypted file content is the real message and the format is TBD.
 Maybe pure text with url detection and pure data with file extension is enougth.